ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Integrating Geolocation

 when nesting our *get position* button inside of the form, it would automatically submit the form with the `onClick` event, we need to prevent that default behavior.

+### Fetching Data Without Navigation: useFetcher

+`useFetcher` allows you to fetch data without going to the page where the data is actually coming from, in this example `loader()` from `menuLoader.js` is called within `Order.jsx`.

 <!---
 [comment]: it works with text, you can rename it how you want